How to Use Diet and Breathwork for a Multidimensional Detox

-This is Dr. Junger’s protocol for those looking for a quick reset, just to get your toes wet.
+This is Dr. Junger’s protocol for those looking for a quick reset to get your toes wet.
 Those in search of more of a transformative program for the long-haul can consider the brand’s 21-day program.

 This ayurvedic blend contains teas and herbs to help support the body’s innate detoxification process.